-The Rathlackan monument has a fine court built from drystone chunks of limestone.
-A pair of well matched jambs lead into a fine chamber of three compartments.
+The Rathlackan monument has a fine court built from drystone chunks of sandstone.
+A pair of well matched jambs lead into a well-preserved chamber of three compartments.
 The enormous roofing flags have been lifted off the chamber and lie close by.
 The ground is very wet and spongy: the chamber is full of sphagnum moss.
 The site was excavated by Gretta Byrne, who is the head guide at the Ceide Fields.